cep21/geneticsort/post.md

-# Genetic algorithm discovery of worst case Go sort inputs powered by AWS Batch and Docker
+# Genetic algorithm discovery of worst case Go sort inputs powered by AWS Batch

 This post will give a walk thru of the following concepts:
 * What are genetic algorithms
-* Applying genetic algorithms to sorting inputs
+* Applying genetic algorithms to black box inputs, with sorting as an example
 * Architecting a genetic algorithm in Go
 * Deploying and running a genetic algorithm at a large scale using AWS Batch and ECS